MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 <h2 id="conclusion">The Verdict</h2>

 Event Store gives us a fresh perspective on how to handle our data.
-It's a bit of a niche angle and it wont be appropriate for every application but it is another possibility to be aware of when at the drawing board.
+It's a bit of a niche angle and it wont be appropriate for every application but it is another way of working that it is worth being aware of when you're at the drawing board.
 Event Store has a lot going for it but it is still young.
 There are a couple of things that - in my humble opinion - could really boost user adoption.

 1. Improved documentation - There is a lot of information on the Github docs but it's not the easiest read.
 This could really benefit with some step by step guides with a few examples, much like the [Nancy docs][5].
 Documentation is community submitted on Github so adding to this is down to all of us.
 2. Plug and play - Event Store could really benefit from a Raven style in-memory offering that could be pulled in from NuGet.
 Setting up a local server isn't difficult but being able to pull everything that need from NuGet really adds to the simplicity of the product.
 Not having an in-memory option is also a bit of a blocking point when it comes to unit testing your application.

+The code that I have mentioned in this post can be [found on GitHub][6] in the prototype - Code Blame.
+I will be updating this over time to show off some more features of Event Store for future posts.
+I'm in the process of getting [Event Store set up in Azure][7] so expect a live version of this site up soon.

    [0]: http://geteventstore.com "Get Event Store"
    [1]: http://download.geteventstore.com/ "Event Store downloads"